telerik/xaml-docs/controls/radscheduleview/features/scheduleview-loadondemand.md

 ---
 title: Load on demand with RadScheduleView
 page_title: Load on demand with RadScheduleView
-description: Load on demand with RadScheduleView
+description: Check our "Load on demand with RadScheduleView" documentation article for the RadScheduleView WPF control.
 slug: scheduleview-features-loadondemand
 tags: load,on,demand,with,radscheduleview
 published: True